Superrehtard/old_diaspora_wiki/Using-apache.md

-# Using apache instead of thin server
+# Using apache instead of thin server on Fedora

 Running ruby apps through apache is done using the passenger apache module.
 See [[http://www.modrails.com/documentation/Users%20guide.html]]